rhythmio/rhythmio-raspbian/README.md

 Rhythm/io for Raspbian
 =================

-The scripts to build Rhythm/io on raspbian.
+This is a set of salt scripts to setup a music server on a standard raspbian image.